gomorpheus/morpheus-docs/getting_started/installation/3_node_ha/3_node_ha_app_node.rst

             [root@node: ~] morpheus-ctl reconfigure

    |morpheus| will come up on all nodes and Elasticsearch will auto-cluster.
-The only item left is the manual clustering of RabbitMQ.
+RabbitMQ will need to be clustered manually after reconfigure completes on all nodes.